getditto/DittoAndroidTools/README.md

 1. `id` - Unique value that identifies the device
 2. `secondsInterval` - The frequency at which the Heartbeat will scrape the data
 3. `metaData` -  Optional - any metadata you wish to add to the Heartbeat
+4. `healthMetricProviders` List of HealthMetricProviders
-4. `publishToDittoCollection` - Optional - set to false to prevent from publishing the heartbeat to Ditto collection.
+5. `publishToDittoCollection` - Optional - set to false to prevent from publishing the heartbeat to Ditto collection.
 Default true.

 There is a `DittoHeartbeatConfig` data class you can use to construct your configuration.